ceco51/money-generalized-cooperation-reciprocity/README.md

 - **Simulation data**: Organized into subfolders corresponding to each figure in the main text and supplementary information (SI).

 Before running the R scripts, make sure to extract (decompress) the simulation data.

+This repository also contains the .PDF version of the Supplementary Information (SI) file.